snoopryan123/academic-kickstart/content/pubs/_index.md

 author = "admin"
 +++

-# Some statistics in sports papers that I enjoy

 ## Working Papers

 * Brill, R.S., Barnett, I.J., and Wyner, A.J.
 (2023+).
 "Entropy-Based Strategies for Multi-Bracket Pools." _arXiv preprint_ arXiv:2308.14339.